 Years ago I have the pleasure of recording with this great mic.
 The RCA 44.

 This is a classic from the 40’s I believe.
 It’s a ribbon mic.
-A foil stripe vibrate when you sing or talk into it and the motion is converted into voltage.
+A foil strip vibrates when you sing or talk into it and the motion is converted into voltage.
 The SM57/58 are dynamic mics.
-They are very much like a speaker and you can use a speaker as a mic.
+They are very much like a speaker and yes you can use a speaker as a mic for you won’t get much bandwidth.
 It has membrane with a coil that moves within a magnet.
 These are tougher and can handle more sound pressure than a ribbon.
 The other type of mic is the condenser.
 It works like a capacitor.
 It’s membrane moves relative to a fixed plate.
 This varies the capacitance which in turn varies voltage.
 The current is very low so these types of mics need to be powered.
-Often they will require a battery of what is called phantom power.
-Phantom power is is supplied via an external power supply, usually 48Vdc , using the microphones cable.
-When purchasing an interface it is best tom buy one that has phantom power.
+Often they will require a battery.
+Phantom power is voltage supplied via an external power supply, usually 48Vdc , using the microphones own cable.
+When purchasing an interface it is best to buy one that has phantom power.
 PLEASE BE careful to turn the phantom power off when using a mic that does not require phantom power.

 The AEA R44c is a recreation of the famous RCA 44.